How do you get 5 star reviews on Google?

 How do you increase your Google review star rating?
 You increase your google review star rating by first asking for private ratings, fixing problems for low-rating customers, then asking for a review.

 How to get 5 star reviews on Google:

 - Fix problems for low-rating customers

 1) First ask for private ratings

 Before you ask each customer for a Google review, make sure you’ve done everything possible to earn that customer’s 5 star rating.

 Don’t ask customers for a private rating when you see the customer face to face.
 Many customers will tell you a higher rating than what they will actually leave on Google, because they don’t want to be rude or offend you.

 Instead, send the customers an email or text message—depending on their preferred means of communication—asking them to rate the business formally.
 You’re much more likely to get their honest opinion when they don’t feel they’ll offend you.

 When a customer gives you a 5 star rating privately, immediately thank the customer and ask if they would be so kind as to share their experiences publicly in a Google review.
 Most likely, if they gave you a private 5 stars, they’ll also give you a public 5 star review on Google.

-You can systematically do all of this using our web app.
+You can systematically do all of this using our online review management tool.
 The app asks for private ratings by email or SMS text messages, then immediately asks customers who give high ratings to write a 5 star review on Google.